rabbitmq/rabbitmq-website/site/channels.md

 The number of channels is displayed in the [management UI](/management.html) on the Overview tab, as is the [number of connections](/connections.html#monitoring).
-By dividing the number of channels by the number of connections the operator can detemine an average number of channels per connection.
+By dividing the number of channels by the number of connections the operator can determine an average number of channels per connection.

 To find out how much memory on a node is used by channels, use [`rabbitmq-diagnostics memory_breakdown`](/rabbitmq-diagnostics.8.html):